- Sunday, Nov. 3rd, 10:00 AM-12:00 PM-Williamsburg Trail head of the Lower Trail

 - Thursday, Nov.
 7th, 2:00-4:00 PM-Grannas Station headquarters of the Lower Trail

-MEET: In the parking area at the Lower Trail, Williamsburg Station, on 1st Street at Liberty.
+MEET: Turn off 866, as it runs from Hwy 22 to Williamsburg, on the Williamsburg side of the bridge over the Frankstown branch of the Juniata and go a short block to the parking area at the Lower Trail, Grannas Station.
 You can call or text Greg at 215-242-0854 as we may move around on any given day.

 SUPPLIES: Dress to get dirty.
 Waterproof footwear recommended.
 Gloves and clippers provided, or bring your own.
 Be sure to wear long pants, shirts, boots, and socks!
 If weather is too wet, Greg will cancel.
 Call to confirm.

 THE PROJECT: Over 2018, and 2019, we planted 800 bare root trees and shrubs on the Trail to create better habitat for birds, wildlife, and humans !
 The flags and tubes mark where we planted.
 This Fall, we have some larger, containerized trees and shrubs from the Chesapeake Bay Foundation- join in the effort.

 LEADERSHIP: The project is led by Greg Williams, a PA IPL board member with decades of environmental education and habitat care experience.
 Greg leads work parties at Walnut Springs Park in State College and on the Lower Trail, where 35 different people have logged almost 250 hours of work.
 Get on our email list and get updates.
 Greg invites congregation and community groups to join us or contact him and he’ll organize a work party just for your group.